nagasudhirpulla/taming_python/blog/skills/file_system_delete_file.md

 # specify the file we desire to delete
 fPath = r'C:\Users\Nagasudhir\Documents\test.txt'

+# check if the file exists first
 fileExists = os.path.exists(fPath)

-try:
+if fileExists:
-    # use mkdir function to create the folder
+    # use remove function to delete the file if it exists
-    os.mkdir(fPath)
-except Exception as e:
-    print(e)
+    os.remove(fPath)
+else:
+    print("File does not exist")
 ```
 We used try except to catch exception which can occur if the folder we are trying to create already exists